zackforbing/ruby-submissions/1602/module_4_assignments/the-plan/marina-corona/my-goals.md

 Learn Vim or Emacs by using one as my primary text editor/ shell work on an open source project outside of Readme help.
-Complete an actual whole exercism group for a new language (Elixir, Python, JavaScript)
+Complete an actual whole exercism group for a new language (Elixir, Python, Go)

 ### Define